-I was never much good with tools or machines but I knew the generator backwards and forwards.
+I was never much good with tools or machines, but I knew the generator backwards and forwards.
 Eric wanted to help but was mostly stuck standing around looking out of place, shuffling his feet and not knowing what to do with his hands.
 I've never seen anyone who managed to look awkward in so many different ways and places as Eric.
-It was cute, in a way.
+It was cute.

-"So this is the fable old house," he said.
+"So this is the fabled old house," he said.

-Eric laughed.
-He had the best laugh.
+Eric had the best laugh.
 I smiled, hoping it was at least equally as impressive.
 He helped me fill the tank.